Special Elections: Is There a Better Way?

-According to our county elections office, this particular election is expected to end up costing seven hundred fifty thousand dollars!
+According to our county elections office, one particular election cost the taxpayers seven hundred fifty thousand dollars!

 That’s for one special election.
-They have another scheduled for May!
-This will cost a total, then, of a million and a half dollars!
+Sometimes, there is more than one such election in any given year!
+That adds up to a total, then, of a million and a half dollars!

 That’s for just two special elections in a single county in the state.

-As a taxpayer, these costs come out of your pocket!
+As a taxpayer, the costs for special elections come right out of your pocket!

 How Elections Waste Money